muuyo/asw-modding-book/src/ue4/custom-project.md

 This saves around 30 GB of hard drive space, since you're not duplicating the files in two places - and it will also update automatically.
 If this doesn't work, run as administrator - I also wasn't able to do this in Powershell, *only* Command Prompt.

-Additionally, the Strive project may receive asset patches for certain assets.
-To use these, extract `GGSTContent_Patch.rar` into `RED`.

 Finally, if you don't want to do active work in the Advanced Project (due to the quantity of files), you can create a new project under the File dropdown at the top left - however, i've found **this has to be "christened"** by copying the `Config` folder from `/RED/` into your new project's folder, overwriting as necessary.
 If this step is not done, cooking won't work.